Search This Blog

 Desi believed that celebrity guests would allow him to demand higher fees from the network and help keep an 8 or 9-year-old show fresh.
 He also felt it would take the pressure off himself playing Ricky Ricardo.

-If you're like me, you're wondering how exactly did it take the pressure off of him playing Ricky and allow him time to rest?
+If you're like me, you're wondering how exactly it took the pressure off of him playing Ricky and allowed him time to rest.

 While he was still a central character of the show, Ricky doesn't play a significant part in the episodes and has much less interaction with Lucy than in the original series.
 Each episode features the standard plot: Ricky doesn't allow Lucy to do something.
 This allows Lucy to interact with the guest stars against Ricky's wishes behind his back.
 Ricky then reappears at the end of the episode to scold Lucy before they reconcile.